DC-Code123/DC-Code123/README.md

 - 👋 Hi, I’m @DC-Code123
-- 👀 I’m interested in Business apps
+- 👀 I’m interested in Embedded systems engineering
-- 🌱 I’m currently learning app dev with C++
+- 🌱 I’m currently learning Rust as a tool for Embedded systems
-- 📫 How to reach me Distinctcode123@gmail.com
+- 📫 How to reach me: GMAIL: Distinctcode123@gmail.com